gmaniatis88/Maniatis-et-al-2020/README.md

 - The second corresponds to the field experiments pefromed in River Erlenbach (May 2018) and correspond to the ellipsoid only.

 Notes:
 - A lot of sensors have the facility for "on-board filtering" for deriving body frame linear accelerations.
 The model described in the paper starts a step before that in order to explain the physics of the accelerometer measurementin relation to sediment transport.
-Here the raw accelerormeter and gyroscope measurements are provided.
+Here, the raw accelerormeter and gyroscope measurements are provided.
 For the accelerometer measurements this corresponds to body frame accelerations before gravity compensation (and corresponding callibration, see thesis Maniatis 2016, chapter 6).

 - The initial oriantation of the sensor for each experiment is described in the paper.
 The corresponding quaternions were measured using the Yei sensor which provides that facility (and includes a correction from the magnetometer deployed in the sensor, see sensor datasheet).